-Currently we sit in Colonia de Sacramento in Uruguay, north across the river from Buenos Aires.
-Since our last entry we have traveled all the way from Puerto Iguazu (further north on the Brazilian border) way down south to the (very nearly) bottom of Argentina, west across into Chile, then back north and east halfway up the coast to Puerto Madryn, then all the way north to Buenos Aires, and then finally here.
+Currently we sit in the wonderful little port town of Colonia del Sacramento in Uruguay, north across the river from Buenos Aires.
+We are enjoying all the quaint little cobbletoned streets, the colourful old buildings and, of course, the sublime sunsets over the water.
+Which we have plenty of time to enjoy since most of the restaurants don’t even open until after our normal bedtime.
+Since our last entry we have traveled all the way from Puerto Iguazu (further north on the Brazilian border) way down south to Patagonia in the (very nearly) bottom of Argentina, west across into Chile, then back north and east halfway up the coast to Puerto Madryn, then all the way north to Buenos Aires, and then finally here.
 We flew down, but then took bus after bus, after bus, plus several days of trekking in Torres del Paine National Park, moving on basically every day.
 Which is my excuse for, once again, being way behind in what I like to refer to as the Semi-Formal Unofficial Historical Rendering of our Trip for Posterity.
 Laynni, on the other hand, just calls it “the blog”, as in “get your hands out of there, quit being lazy and go write your blog”.
 Obediently, here I am.
 However, you’ll note that I did not promise to use proper sentences, cohesive paragraphs, or body wash, hence I present to you:

 Patagonia in Point Form (Now grammar free!!)